mrtztg/k8s-notes/README.md

   ![DNS Public](assets/images/81_dns_public.png)
 - What if we regularly query to subdomains of our company domain, but want to use shorten way only?
 For example, instead of `ping db.mycompany.com`, we be able to just call `ping db`?
 Just add `search mycompany.com` in `resolv.conf` file.
 Even can define several records like `search mycompany.com dev.mycompany.com`
 - We can also use `nslookup` or `dig` tools instead of `ping` to find resolve domain, but they don't look at `etc/hosts` file's content
+- There are different solutions to setup DNS server.
+One good option is CoreDNS.
+After installation, you can either import records from /etc/hosts file or other ways.

 ### Network Namespaces
 - Namespaces is like rooms in a house.
 Parent of house can see processes of rooms, but children can see processes in their room only.